gerstrong/Commander-Genius/README.md

 All buttons can be mapped to any input device in Commander Genius.
 Also the mouse can be used to some extent.

-Why did Gerstrong do that?
-Because he was bored some years ago.
-Similar to how some other projects get done and maintained by fans.

-The original Keen games also have some bugs, and given that the hardware was very limited back then, it has some weird frameskips too.
+The original Keen games also have some bugs and given that the hardware was very limited back then, it has some weird frameskips too.
 There are many details that are different when playing Keen with Commander Genius.
 So the conclusion is as follows.